Rent a Car in Miyazaki? Driving the Nichinan Coast with Family

 Child Seats are Mandatory

 Under Japanese law, all children under the age of 6 must use a child safety seat.
-When you book your rental car online, you must tick the box for a “Child Seat” (toddlers) or “Junior Seat” (boosters).
-Japanese rental agencies take this seriously and will have the seat installed for you upon arrival.
+When you book online, tick the box for a “Child Seat” (toddlers) or “Junior Seat” (boosters).

 KEP (Kyushu Expressway Pass)

-If you plan to drive to Miyazaki from Fukuoka or Kumamoto (rather than renting locally in Miyazaki), ask your rental agency about the KEP card.
-This pass allows for unlimited highway driving for a flat daily fee.
-The drive from Kumamoto to Miyazaki involves long tunnels and mountain passes, so using the expressway is much safer and faster than local roads when you have kids in the car.
+This pass allows unlimited highway driving for a flat daily fee.
+The Kumamoto–Miyazaki route involves long tunnels and mountain passes, so the expressway is much safer and faster than local roads with kids aboard.

 Luggage Space